QiuYukang/5G-LENA/doc/source/nr-module.rst

 :math:`K` bits each, and for each code block, an additional CRC sequence of :math:`L=24` bits is appended to recover the segmentation during the decoding process.
-The segmentation process takes LDPC BG selection and LDPC lifting size into account, the complete details of which can be found in [TS38212]_.
+The segmentation process takes LDPC BG selection and LDPC lifting size into account, the complete details of which can be found in [TS38212]_, and the same procedure has been included in the 'NR' module.

 **SINR compression**: In case of EESM, the mapping